rhipilaf/sourdough_evolution/rapports/2022-01-14_Data_phenot_overview_including_outliers.md

 ## Trends of weight loss time

-We don’t see a lot of variability.
+We don't see a lot of variability.

 ```r
 ggplot(data_phenot) +